Weight Stigma in Cancer Care: Strategies for Improvement

-This activity aims to provide emerging cancer related information and resources specifically pertaining to breast and cervical cancer screening and prevention.
+This activity aims to provide emerging cancer-related information and resources about breast and cervical cancer screening and prevention.
 Participants will gain an understanding of specific population health needs and emerging research in cancer screening and care.

 Session Educational Need

-Research shows that health care providers are biased toward overweight and obese individuals resulting in weight discrimination and disparities in care.
-Overweight and obese individuals are less likely than their “normal weight” peers to receive appropriate recommendations for preventative screening and are more likely to report negative experiences with health care providers.
+Research shows that healthcare providers are biased toward overweight and obese individuals resulting in weight discrimination and disparities in care.
+Overweight and obese individuals are less likely than their “normal weight” peers to receive appropriate recommendations for preventative screening.
+They are more likely to report negative experiences with health care providers.
 These issues lead to increased risks of developing mental health conditions, unhealthy eating behaviors, and avoidance of exercise.